ephraim888sun/Analyzing_COP_Files/README.md

 To extract the info, I used PyPDF2 to extract text from the pdf.
 Then, I was able to parse the information based on date format and keywords.
 Once I got the information that I needed, I used openpyxl to populate the cell.
 I repeated this process until all the cells were filled.
 Then I saved this workbook.

 To make sure that I filled the excel sheet correctly, I manually verified the data and put it the minor details that I missed with my python script.
-Manually doing this would be around 3 weeks.
-I was able to complete the work & code in less than a week or so, meaning that we were able to save 2 weeks b/c of automation.
+We were able to save 2 weeks b/c of automation.